 - keeping your skin clean

-- avoiding contact with individuals who have not had chickenpox or who have weakened immune systems
+- avoiding contact with people who haven’t had chickenpox or who have weakened immune systems

 - washing any items you touch with boiling water to kill the virus